DwitrishaSaha/organicmaps/docs/CONTRIBUTING.md

 and give developers as much information as possible: OS and application versions, list of actions leading to a bug, a log file produced by the app.

-When using Sarathi app on a device, use the built-in "Report a bug" option: on Android it creates a new e-mail with a log file attached.
+When using SAARTHIapp on a device, use the built-in "Report a bug" option: on Android it creates a new e-mail with a log file attached.
 Your issue will be processed much faster if you send it to <bugs@organicmaps.app>.
-Enabling logs in Sarathi settings on Android before sending the bug report also helps us a lot with debugging.
+Enabling logs in SAARTHIsettings on Android before sending the bug report also helps us a lot with debugging.

 ### Feature Requests